|Tue 16||Wed 17||Thu 18||Fri 19||Sat 20||Sun 21||Mon 22|

 Some recent contributions of the community

-Kévin T.Du monde au guichet mais ça avance vite -- about 1 year
+Kévin T.Du monde au guichet mais ça avance vite -- over 1 year

 Best time to visit Athens

 Photo credits to Titanas via Flickr

 High season in Athens is from May to October, with a particular peak in July and August.

 The lowest number of visitors arrives in January and February, that’s the best period to avoid crowds - you may even get the impression that you’re alone at Acropolis: the site is big, and you will always find a quiet corner without many people in sight.
 Just to give you an idea: during these months there are on average 10 times less visitors a day than in August!

 Spring is the best time in terms of crowds/weather ratio: with the Mediterranean climate, it’s warm with a lot of sunshine.
 The closer the summer is - the more crowded it becomes.
 April is probably the best month, with the temperatures rising up to 19°C and a moderate number of visitors in the city.

 Beware that Easter Week attracts big crowds, but that’s a very unique spiritual period you may prefer to see despite higher visitation numbers: many rites and traditions differ as Greece is an Orthodox country.

 Fall period is slightly worse for visiting Athens (and Acropolis particularly) than spring: there are more visitors and it rains more often.
 November would be a good option, as there are no crowds remaining in the city.
 You may consider coming at the end of October - beginning of November to see one of the main Greek holidays - the Ohi Day (October 28), when most public buildings and residences are decorated with Greek flags, and military and student parades are held.